Transmembrane protein 89

-Transmembrane protein 89 (TMEM89) is a protein which in humans is encoded by the TMEM89 gene.
+Transmembrane protein 89 (TMEM89) is a protein that in humans is encoded by the TMEM89 gene.

 Gene

 Structure

 The TMEM89 gene is found on the minus strand of chromosome 3 (3p21.31) from 48,658,192 to 48,659,288 and is 1,011 nucleotides long.
 The gene has two exons.
 These two exons are not predicted to be alternatively spliced.

 Gene expression

 The TMEM89 gene is most highly expressed in the testis.
 TMEM89 is also found to be expressed at low levels in other tissues such as the stomach, kidneys, heart, ovaries, thyroid, colon, bone marrow, and in adrenal tissues.
 This gene is also expressed in fetal heart, stomach, kidney, and intestine tissues.
-Immunohistochemistry data has also found TMEM89 located in the cell membranes of colon, fallopian tube, kidney, and testis tissues.
+Immunohistochemistry data has also found TMEM89 located in the cell membranes of the colon, fallopian tube, kidney, and testis tissues.
 Expression of the TMEM89 gene has also been found in low amounts in the brain tissue from a mouse cerebellum.